 In respect to life insurance, the disconnect is particularly jarring.
 Whereas less than half of the survey respondents say they would buy life insurance for the benefit of loved ones in the event of their passing, more than 40 percent also acknowledge that surviving family members would “feel the financial impact” of their death within months.

-See the infographic below for additional highlights from the September LifeHappens survey (click on the image to enlarge).
+See the infographic below for additional highlights from the September LifeHappens survey.

 Originally posted 2016-02-19 05:47:01.